Central Arkansas is a treasure trove of exciting educational opportunities at historical places in charming locales

 With the Ozarks in the northwest, the Ouachita Mountains in the southwest and lakes and caverns across the state, Arkansas’ natural beauty is unrivaled.
-Arkansas’ central region is a particularly stellar location for groups, with a myriad of attractions that will appeal to visitors of all ages.
+Central Arkansas is a particularly stellar location for groups, with a myriad of attractions at historical places that will appeal to visitors of all ages.

 North Little Rock

 Take a trip to The Old Mill, a site listed on the National Register of Historic Places.
 Appearing in the opening scene of the classic 1939 film Gone with the Wind, this authentic reproduction of an old water-powered grist mill was built in 1933 and made to look as if it was built in the 1800s.